Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

-\begin{remark} This result is analogous to the simple case without fading, where the most efficient way to serve the traffic is achieved when $C_u=T_u$, that leads to \eqref{eq:p_u_fading} with $g=1$. \end{remark} According to \eqref{eq:SE}-\eqref{eq:EE}, the problem is then equivalent to the one obtained by maximizing EE for any value of the total allocated bandwidth $W$ that lies within the interval $\left(0,W_{tot} \right]$.
-In mathematical terms the problem can be formed as: Notice that if the solution of $(P_{\ref{pr:singleCell}})$ does not satisfy \eqref{eq:InCondP}, then there is no feasible solution of the problem at all and hence, this constraint is implicitly included.
+where $F_h^{-1}(.)$ is the inverse cumulative distribution function (cdf) of $h$ whose index $u$ is omitted, since the fading distribution is assumed to be the same for all users. \begin{remark} In the typical case of Rayleigh fading, $h$ follows an exponential distribution and therefore for a mean value $\mathbb{E}\left[h\right]=1/\tau$, we obtain $F_h^{-1}(1-c)=\frac{1}{\tau}\ln\frac{1}{c}$. \end{remark} Then, according to \eqref{eq:SE} and since both demand $T_u$ and threshold $c$ are specified, the SE becomes fixed for a given value of the total allocated bandwidth $W=\sum_u w_u\leq W_{tot}$.
+This remark allows us to easily find the set of Pareto optimal solutions by moving the effective trade-off point along the SE values.
+More precisely, the problem is equivalent to the one we obtain by maximizing EE for values of $W$ within the interval $\left(0,W_{tot} \right]$.
+Obviously, there are uncountably many real numbers inside any given interval and therefore we limit our analysis to a sufficient number of points for $W$, and SE respectively, that capture the Pareto front: Notice that if the solution of $(P_{\ref{pr:singleCell}})$ does not satisfy \eqref{eq:InCondP}, then there is no feasible solution and hence, this constraint is implicitly included.
 Several interesting conclusions can be derived from the theoretical analysis of $(P_{\ref{pr:singleCell}})$.
-Our first general result is stated here, from which all the next ones follow. \begin{theorem} The solution of $(P_{\ref{pr:singleCell}})$ requires that for the set of users experiencing the same attenuation $\ell_u$, the bandwidth $w_u$ should be proportional to the traffic demand $T_u$ and as a result, the power spectral density $\delta p_u \triangleq \frac{p_u}{w_u}$ should be constant. \end{theorem}
+Our first result is stated here, from which all the subsequent ones follow. \begin{theorem} Given the description of $(P_{\ref{pr:singleCell}})$, the optimal allocation $\left(w_u^\textit{opt},p_u^\textit{opt}\right)$ to a user $u$ is found for bandwidth: